What is layout in animation?

 - Translating storyboards and animatics into the 3D layout

 - Positioning or animating the camera

 - Camera finessing at animation stage (if required)

 - Maintaining visual and technical quality, style, and continuity throughout the project

 - Loading pieces and characters into the shot

 - Putting the characters in key poses to define actions and movements

 After the pre-production phase of the 3D animation pipeline is successfully over, it’s time to step into production.
-3D animation production phase starts with layout stage which is basically a 3D version of the animatic.
+The 3D animation production phase starts with the layout stage which is basically a 3D version of the animatic.